This article is part of the Fixed Assets module training. Click here for more information on the Fixed Assets module.

 Step 1: Set Potential Asset Trigger Account on the Asset Class

 On each Asset Class that you are using, set the Potential Asset Trigger Account that will be used for Potential Asset Identification.
 Save the Asset Class to complete the assignment process.
 The assigned GL Account will now be monitored for Potential Asset Activity

 Step 2: Enter transaction details on the Potential Asset Trigger Account on AP Invoices & Journal Entries

 As you and your team record AP Invoices and enter Journal Entries, record transaction details on to the Potential Asset Trigger Accounts.
 These transactions will then be sorted and displayed on the Potential Assets list.

 Potential Assets List

 Transactions can be reviewed individually, row by row, or in bulk by checking off multiple rows and using the bulk edit feature.
 Additionally, the list can be filtered by Location and even exported to excel for bulk updates.

-Each row contains the following information about the transaction.
-Click here to view the original transaction that created the example row above.
+3) Transaction Row - Each row contains the following information about the transaction.
+Click here to view the original transaction that created the example row above

-- Desc - this is the description and represents the text entered in to the 'Comment' field on the transaction
+- Desc - The description that represents the text entered in to the 'Comment' field on the transaction

-- # - this is the transaction number (AP Inv # or JE #).
-Note: This value is also hyperlinked to open the original transaction record
+- Note: This value is also hyperlinked to open the original transaction record

 - Date - The date of the transaction